digwit678/Project_2_Docker/README.md

 - `Dockerfile`: Configuration file for creating the Docker image.

 ### Executing the Setup Script
-1. Choose the appropriate setup script based on your operating system.
+1. Choose the appropriate docker_setup_desktop_[linux or windows] script based on your operating system.
-2. Open a terminal (Command Prompt or PowerShell for Windows, Terminal for Linux).
+2. Open a terminal (PowerShell for Windows, Terminal for Linux).
+3. Make sure Docker is running
-3. Navigate to the directory where you want to clone the repository.
+4. Navigate to the directory where you want to clone the repository.
-4. Execute the setup script:
+5. Execute the setup script:
    - For Linux:
      ```
      bash docker_setup_desktop_linux.sh